ds-modules/curriculum-guide/_build/technology/pedagogy-and-technology/introduction-to-jupyter.md

 ### Overview of the Internals

 The first time you logs in to JupyterHub, a personal account is created for you.
-You will get your own filesystem so you only have access to the files in your personal account. **Modifications to files in your personal account do not affect anyone else's files. **Unless you are an admin, you cannot access another account's files.
+You will get your own filesystem so you only have access to the files in your personal account. **Modifications to files in your personal account do not affect anyone else's files.** Unless you are an admin, you cannot access another account's files.
 This applies to everyone working on JupyterHub, which means a given student cannot access another student's work.

 ### Getting Access

-Anyone with Berkeley credentials has access to the JupyterHub at `datahub.berkeley.edu`.
+Anyone with Berkeley credentials has access to the JupyterHub at [datahub.berkeley.edu](https://datahub.berkeley.edu).
 If you are having difficulties with logging in, please make sure that you are using the correct JupyterHub URL and a berkeley.edu email to login.
 Please post on Piazza if you are unable to solve JupyterHub access issues.